selfcommunity/api-docs/source/includes/authentication/_jwt.md

 Make sure to replace <token> with your JWT access token.
 ```

+Whenever the user wants to access a protected route or resource, the user agent should send the JWT,
+typically in the Authorization header using the Bearer schema.

 The content of the header should look like the following: